domy-2018/rubiks/README.md

 6 - create a randomized cube

 7 - create the solver algorithm to solve the cube

+8 - create test cases to test the code

+(CANCELLED) 9 - benchmark to benchmark solving the cube (optional?)

 ## Requirements
 Allows users to enter in a current cube configuration